 ***Application Period will be July 15th- August 15th***

-***Leftover permits sold on a first-come first-served basis starting September 9th***
+***Leftover permits sold on a first-come first-served basis starting September 8th at 10am through September 19th at 5pm***

-2015 will feature a new white-tailed deer hunt lottery system.
-Michigan Department of Natural Resources (DNR) will now handle the lottery, permits, and licenses for Deer Management (DMU) Unit 273 (Shiawassee National Wildlife Refuge [SNWR] and Shiawassee River State Game Area [SRSGA]).
+2016 is continuing the new white-tailed deer hunt lottery system.
+Michigan Department of Natural Resources (DNR) is handling the lottery including all permits, and licenses for Deer Management (DMU) Unit 273 (Shiawassee National Wildlife Refuge [SNWR] and Shiawassee River State Game Area [SRSGA]).
 Applicants can apply for only one hunt at one location (e.g., SNWR or SRSGA).
-Leftover permits will be issued on a first-come first-served basis starting September 9th and may be purchased for either area.
-See 2015 DMU 273 SNWR and SRSGA Reserved Hunt Application Sheet below for detailed information on the deer hunts and application process.
+Leftover permits will be issued on a first-come first-served basis starting September 8th at 10am through September 19th at 5pm and may be purchased for either area.
+See 2016 DMU 273 SNWR and SRSGA Reserved Hunt Application Sheet below for detailed information on the deer hunts and application process.

-Shiawassee NWR Refuge specific hunting regulations 2015 Deer Hunt Regulations (PDF file - 79KB).
+Shiawassee NWR Refuge specific hunting regulations 2016 Deer Hunt Regulations (PDF file - 77KB).

 Shiawassee NWR DMU 273 Hunt Area 3 Map (PDF file - 1.3MB).